AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

    - These results are compared line by line with Verilog’s `output.txt`.
    - Graphs of impulse responses, frequency responses, and time-domain outputs confirm that the Verilog and Python results match closely, apart from negligible quantization error.

+6. **Gate-Level Synthesis using Yosys**
+   After simulation, the same Verilog files are synthesized with **Yosys**.
+   * Yosys reads the RTL (`block.v`, `systolic_array.v`, `topmodule.v`), sets the hierarchy, performs synthesis, and generates a gate-level netlist (`gate_level.v`).
+   * A synthesis report shows resource counts such as adders, multipliers, and flip-flops.
+   This step provides an early estimate of hardware usage and confirms that the design is ready for FPGA or ASIC flows.

-6. **Evolution of the Project**
+7. **Evolution of the Project**
    Initially, the project was built manually for **3 filters × 3 taps** in a brute-force style.
 Now, the design is fully modular and scalable, capable of handling arbitrary numbers of taps, samples, and filters.
 By simply changing parameters in `defines.vh`, it works seamlessly for *x* taps, *y* filters, and *z* samples.

 **In summary**:
-The project generates scaled inputs and coefficients (stored as hex), defines parameters centrally in `defines.vh`, runs a systolic-array FIR in Verilog, writes signed integer results to `output.txt`, and verifies them against Python with simulation and visualization.
+The project generates scaled inputs and coefficients (stored as hex), defines parameters centrally in `defines.vh`, runs a systolic-array FIR in Verilog, writes signed integer results to `output.txt`, and verifies them against Python with simulation and visualization, and finally synthesizes the RTL with Yosys to produce a gate-level netlist and resource report.
 The final design is **accurate, modular, scalable, and efficient**.

 ---